inspirehep/author.xml/README.md

  - **XML element** -> XML elements can be defined as the building blocks of an XML file.
 Elements can behave as containers to hold text, elements, attributes, media objects or all of these.
 For our purposes, we just need to know that XML elements are the data that we need to input.

-A document type definition file, which is provided for you, is used to specify what elements may be used in the XML document, the order of the elements, the number of occurrences of each element, and finally the content and datatype of each element and attribute.
-The .dtd and .xsd files are two different document type definitions that can be used with the .xml file.
-Generally speaking, .xsd files define more precise grammars than .dtd files.
+A document type definition file (.dtd), which is provided for you, is used to specify what elements may be used in the XML document, the order of the elements, the number of occurrences of each element, and finally the content and datatype of each element and attribute.
- - **.dtd** -> DTD is an acronym for **Document Type Definition**, and is the original Document Type Definition.
-Files that contain the .dtd file extension are text files that specify elements and attributes used in an XML document.
+ - **.dtd** -> DTD is an acronym for **Document Type Definition**.
+A .dtd file is a text file that specifies the rules governing the elements and attributes used in the corresponding XML document.
- - **.xsd** -> XSD is an acronym for **XML Schema Description** (i.e. another type of document type definition file), and an XML-based alternative to DTD.
-Files that contain the .xsd file extension are text files that specify elements and attributes used in an XML document.

- - **.xsl** -> XSL stands for **eXtensible Stylesheet Language**, and is the stylesheet definition language for XML.
- - **.xslt** -> XSLT stands for **XSL Transformations**, it is written in XSL, and is used to transform XML documents into other data formats, formats such as HTML, XHTML, PDF, etc..
-It can also be used to transform XML documents that comply with one XML schema (a type of ‘data type definition’ file) into documents that comply with another schema.

 #### Well formed XML document
-An XML document is said to be well formed if it satifies syntax rules.
+An XML document is said to be well formed if it satifies the syntax rules.
 These rules are:

  - XML documents must have a root element (i.e. one sole parent element for all the XML elements in the document)
  - XML elements must have a start and end tag